 With only a few hundred XP available for each Sport Mode race, you could be forgiven for thinking it’s a thankless task.
 Fortunately there’s a couple of ways to score a some bigger XP rewards.

 We’ve covered the game’s “Achievement” micro-reward system already.
 However, the payouts there are one-time only.
-There are some XP farm events in the game though to help you level up quicker.
+Thanks to the Christmas v1.10 update there are number of XP farm events in the game though to help you level up quicker.

 You’ll get around 2,200XP for 12 minutes’ work if you enter Race 1 of this series, at Blue Moon Bay, with a car in the maximum N1000 class like the Bugatti Veyron.
-That’s comparable to the slightly loaded Nurburgring Custom Race above.
+That’s doesn’t seem like a huge number, given how much XP you need to hit level 50.
 However GT League also gives out bonuses for winning in lower tier cars, so you can earn much, much more.

 GT League, Porsche Cup

-If plodding around an oval, or beating a fuel-starved field over a single lap, isn’t your thing, look at the Endurance events in GT League.
+If plodding around an oval isn’t your thing, look at the Endurance events in GT League.
 You’ll need to be level 30 just to access them though, so this is suited to higher level players.

 The Porsche Cup is a simple, 30-lap race around Suzuka in the roadgoing 911.
 Despite 20 seemingly identical opponents, a standard car is more than enough to win.
 Even on hard tires and with a lean fuel map, you should win comfortably in a little over an hour after a single pit stop.

-The base payout is 7,500XP and 420,000 credits —the highest in the game — but you can detune the car to N400 for more.
+The base payout is 7,500XP and 420,000 credits — among the highest in the game — but you can detune the car to N400 for more.
 If you can hit the 50% clean race bonus too, this earns you around 200XP per minute of proper racing.
 Don’t count on it though, as the AI cars here are quite aggressive…

 So what if you’re not up for an hour’s endurance race, and ovals leave you cold?
 Premium Sports Lounge again comes to the rescue.